Qiskit-Extensions/mthree/README.md

 closest_probs = m3_quasi.nearest_probability_distribution()
 ```

+### Truncating based on Hamming distance

-An additional benefit of the way M3 works is that it is possible to compute the effect of mitigation when only
+An additional benefit of the way M3 works is that it is possible to compute the effect of
-looking at errors that are up to a given Hamming distance away.
-This slightly increases the computational cost, but
+mitigation when only looking at errors that are up to a given Hamming distance away.
-allows for investigating if large weight errors have much impact on the output.
+This allows for investigating if large weight errors have much impact on the output.
 This can be controlled by the `distance` keyword argument in `apply_correction`:

 ```python
 m3_quasi = mit.apply_correction(raw_counts, qubits, distance=DIST)
 ```

 By default, M3 computes errors out to the full distance.
+At large numbers of unique bit-strings
+truncating to small Hamming distance can have some performance benefits.

 ## License